m-hasan-n/hlp/README.md

 HLP_experiment_protocols(first_time, training_required, training_protocol)
 ```

 * Set 'first_time' flag to 1 for the first time you run this code.
-WHen set, the code will segment all human
-demonstrations, extract the required data for training and/or testing the classifiers and save extracted data to your
+When set,
-local disk.
-When unset, the code will load the extracted data from your disk.
+the code will load the segmented demonstrations (that were saved in the
+previous step) from your local machine to MATLAB workspace.
+This flag
+must be set at the first run and for every (re)training session.
+Unset
+this flag if you only want to test the HLP algorithm.

-* Set 'training_required' flag to 1 only if you need to (re)train the decision classifiers.
-Unset it if you want to test
+* Set 'training_required' flag to 1 only if you need to (re)train the
-the HLP algorithm using the trained decision classifiers.
+decision classifiers.
+Unset it if you want to test the HLP algorithm using
+the (already) trained decision classifiers.

 * Set 'training_protocol' to either '80_20' or 'num_subjects_effect'.
-'80_20' protocol performs cross validation on the
+'80_20' protocol performs cross validation on the whole dataset from all
-whole data from all subjects with splitting the data into 80% for training and 20% for testing.
+subjects with splitting the data into 80% for training and 20% for testing.
 On the other hand,
-'num_subjects_effect' splits the data subject-wise.
+'num_subjects_effect' splits the data on a subject-wise basis.

 ## License